NotCalebm/Blooket-cheats/README.md

 # How do I report a bug or make a suggestion?

 Any bugs and/or suggestions can be posted in githubs issues tab.
 Or if you go to nms, you can just tell me.

+# Will I get banned on blooket?

+In most cases, no, you will not be banned because the gui has a built in Anti Ban that is always on.